zkWizard/zkwizard/README.md

  ### Detour

-Bridging sunstainability with technology in the global textile manufacturing industry.
+Bridging sustainability with technology in the global textile manufacturing industry.
  * Front end (The Detour Marketplace)
  * iOS mobile app (The Detour Experience)
- * Water-waste tracking system for a central California based hemp farm
+ * Water-waste tracking system for a central California-based hemp farm

  ### RCVRY
  * Front end